phaserjs/phaser/README.md

 * RenderTexture now displays correctly in Canvas games.
 * Canvas.addToDOM is now more robust when applying the overflowHidden style.
 * Fixed Pixi.StripShader which should stop the weird TileSprite GPU issues some were reporting (thanks GoodboyDigital)
+* Patched desyrel.xml so it doesn't contain any zero width/height characters, as they broke Firefox 25.

 You can view the Change Log for all previous versions at https://github.com/photonstorm/phaser/changelog.md